Range sessions, swing video analysis, and a cleaner practice journal.

-This page is built for the queries people actually use when they are comparing golf swing apps: annotation tools, AI body tracking, head tracking, frame-by-frame review, video import, club tagging, and exporting clips to a coach.
+This page is built for the queries golfers actually use when comparing golf swing apps: golf swing analyzer, swing video analysis, range session tracker, practice journal, annotation tools, AI body tracking, head stability, swing path tracking, frame-by-frame review, tempo notes, voice notes, tags, and exports.

 Record or import swing video

 SwingDraw supports both sides of the real workflow.
-If you want to film on the spot, you can record directly in the app.
-If you already filmed on the range or had a friend take a down-the-line video, you can import that video from your photo library and start analyzing immediately.
+If you want to film on the spot, start a range session directly in the app.
+If you already filmed on the range or had a friend take a down-the-line video, import that video from your photo library and start analyzing immediately.

 Draw on any frame